Azure-Samples/ms-identity-docs-code-python/src/webapp/README.md

 ## Prerequisites

-- An Azure Active Directory (Azure AD) tenant and required permissions to create App registrations.
+- Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
 - Python 3.8+

 ## Setup